srvanmeter87/crawl-anadorath/crawl-ref/docs/develop/levels/guidelines.md

 to be chosen by the level builder as usual minivaults.
 If you want to do that, there are two ways to proceed:

-* A default-depth line before all maps.
+- A `default-depth` line before all maps.
-* Or non-empty `DEPTH` statements in each map definition.
+- Or non-empty `DEPTH` statements in each map definition.
-  * (You can still do
-    this even if there is a default-depth.
-It allows you tweak the depths for specific maps.)
+  - (You can still do this even if there is a `default-depth`.
+It allows you to tweak the depths for specific maps.)

 If you want to disable all or some the maps for from normal minivault placement, you can:

-* Give them no `DEPTH` line when you have no preceding default-depth.
+- Give them no `DEPTH` line when you have no preceding `default-depth`.
-* Explicitly remove them with an empty depth line like this:
+- Explicitly remove them with an empty depth line like this:

 ``` DEPTH: ```